margaretmf/margaretmf.github.io/poetry.md

 I feel vexation.
 That's all I feel.
 I feel like I am inferior to others and delayed, and the sense of being caged in makes me feel frustrated, and thwarted.
-The darness inside - I cannot hide it for much longer.
+The darkness inside - I cannot hide it for much longer.
 The darkness is lurking, and I can't shove it down.
 "I should feel ashamed of myself and embarassed" is all I hear people voice.
 The shame and embarassament turn to anger and rage.